-FF

-Teacher Planning Conference Date

-Observer Observation Date

-Please attach your lesson plan, assessments, scoring guides, and/or rubrics to tl his document.
-Please be prepared to discuss the following questions in preparation for the planning conference

 Please attach your lesson plan, assessments, scoring guides, and/or rubrics to this document.
-Please be prepared to discuss the follo wing questions i n preparation f or the plannir ng conference.
-CLASSROOM DEMOGRAPHICS Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating Briefly describe the students in your classroom (e.g. number of students, gender, special needs, etc.).
-ROUTINE EVENTS Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating What will you do to establish learning goals, track student progress and celebrate success for this lesson?
+Please be prepared to discuss the following questions in preparation for the planning conference.

+preparation for the planning conference.
+CLASSROOM DEMOGRAPHICS Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating Briefly describe the students in your classroom (e.g. number of students, gender, special needs, etc).
+CONTENT Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating What will you do to help students practice new knowledge?
+What will I do to help students generate and test hypothesis about new knowledge?
+What will you do to help students interact with new knowledge?
 PLANNING AND PREPARING FOR LESSONS AND UNITS Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating How will you scaffold the content within this lesson?
-Please describe: • The rationale for how the content of the lesson is organized The rationale for how the content of the lesson is organized The rationale for the sequence of instruction How the content is related to previous lessons, units or other content Possible confusion that may impact the lesson?
+Please describe: The rationale for how the content of the lesson is organized The rationale for the sequence of instruction How the content is related to previous lessons, units or other content Possible confusion that may impact the lesson?
 How does the lesson progress within the unit over time?
 Please describe: How lessons within the unit progress toward deep understanding and transfer of content Describe how students will make choice and take initiatives How learning will be extended?
-How will you align this lesson with established content standards identified by the district and i the manner in which the content should be sequenced?
-Please describe: • Important content (scope) identified by the district Sequence of the content to be taught as identified by the district sequence of the content to be taught as identified by the district PLANNING AND PREPARING FOR USE OF RESOURCES AND TECHNOLOGY Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 How will the resources and materials that you select be used to enhance students' understanding of the content?
+How will you align this lesson with established content standards identified by the district and the manner in which the content should be sequenced?
+Please describe: Important content (scope) identified by the district Sequence of the content to be taught as identified by the district PLANNING AND PREPARING FOR USE OF RESOURCES AND TECHNOLOGY Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Highly Effective How will the resources and materials that you select be used to enhance students' understanding of the content?
 Please describe the resources that will be used: Traditional resources Technology PLANNING AND PREPARING FOR SPECIAL NEEDS OF STUDENTS Level 0 Not Using Level 1 Beginning Level 2 Developing Level 3 Applying Level 4 Innovating How do you plan to address the special needs of your students to include special education students, ELL students and students who come from home environments that offer little support for schooling?
-Please describe: for schooling, Trease describe.
+Please describe: Specific accommodations to be made

-Highly Effective Effective Improving/Developing Unsatisfactory Not Using (NU) Adapts and creates new Strategies for unique student needs and situations Engages students in the strategy and monitors the extent to which it produces desired outcomes Engages student in the strategy with not significant errors or omissions Uses strategy incorrectly or with parts missing The strategy was called for but not exhibited
+Highly Effective Effective Improving/Developing Unsatisfactory Not Using (NU) Adapts and Creates new Engages students in the strategy Engages student in the strategy Uses strategy incorrectly or with The strategy was called for Strategies for unique student and monitors the extent to which with not significant errors or parts missing but not exhibited needs and situations it produces desired outcomes omissions